Shippable/docs/sources/platform/workflow/job/externalci.md

 jobs:
   - name: 				<string>			# required
     type: 				externalCI			# required
-    steps:
-      - IN:             <any job>
-      - IN:             <any resource>
 ```

 * **`name`** -- should be an easy to remember text string

 * **`type`** -- is set to `externalCI`

-* **`steps`** -- is an object which contains specific instructions to run this job.
-Currently, when these IN jobs/resources get updated externalCI will not run.
-This is work in progress.

 # Updating status of externalCI jobs